aspose-3d/Aspose.3D-Doc-md/turkish/java/developer-guide/creating-loading-and-saving-3d-scene/save-3d-scene-as-html/_index.tr.md

-﻿---
+---
-title: Save 3D cene cene as HTML
+title: Save 3D Scene as HTML
 type: docs
 weight: 70
 url: /tr/java/save-3d-scene-as-html/
-description: Aspose.3D for Java, HTML olarak 3D sahnesini kaydetmek için ** Html. ave. ptions ** sınıfı sağlar.
+description: Aspose.3D for Java ** htmlsaveoptions ** 3D sahneyi HTML olarak kaydetmek için sınıf sağlar.
 ---
 {{% alert color="primary" %}}

 This özelliği 19.9 veya daha büyük sürümle desteklenir.

 {{% /alert %}}
-# **Save 3D cene cene as HTML**
+#  **Save 3D Scene as HTML**
-Aspose.3D for Java, `HtmlSaveOptions` olarak 3D sahnesini kaydetmek için `HtmlSaveOptions` sınıfı sağlar.
-Sahne 076481 481 dosyasına ihraç ederseniz, API üç dosya, bir `HTML` dosyası, bir 070734813 Deb eb dosyası (*.**A3dw**) Ve işlenmiş bir 'Javaavacript' dosyası.
-A3n sipariş sadece a3dw dosyasını ihraç etmek için, Aspose3 Deb eb ihracat türü olarak belirtebilir ve kendi HTML sayfanızda Javacricript dosyasını yeniden kullanabilirsiniz.
-Kod parçacığını takip eden T, HTML olarak 3D sahnesini nasıl kurtaracağını gösterir.
+Aspose.3D for Java provides `HtmlSaveOptions` class to save a save 3D scene as HTML.
+When you export the scene into HTML5 file, API will export three files, an `HTML` file, an Aspose3DWeb file(*.*a3dw**), and a rendered `JavaScript` file.
+In order to export a3dw file only, you can specify Aspose3DWeb as the export type, and reuse the JavaScript file within your own HTML page.
+The following code snippet shows how to save a 3D scene as HTML.